jacobvarner/hoops-jacobvarner/_posts/2020-11-12-2020-2021-sec-basketball-team-previews-kentucky-wildcats.md

 ### Player Stats

 This section isn't super useful for Kentucky's preview other than to show how good all the players that left were.
 Keion Brooks Jr. is the lone returning player and even he only played 15.1 minutes per game and started just six times.
-Brooks will look to expand his role, and if he can have the sophomore jump that players like Immanuel Quickley and other have had at Kentucky, it could make the Wildcats even more dangerous at the end of th year.
+Brooks will look to expand his role, and if he can have the sophomore jump that players like Immanuel Quickley and others have had at Kentucky, it could make the Wildcats even more dangerous at the end of the year.

 ![Kentucky Player Stats for Returning and Non-Returning Players][image1]